 If a student or parent has what they deem to be a serious complaint, they will request a Complaints Form from a member of staff or access one via this complaints policy.
-(See appendix) All staff have access to the forms.
-Once these are completed,, either with or without guidance from another member of staff, the form will be given to the Head of School who will then carry out a full investigation of the student/young person's complaint.
+(See Appendix A).
+All staff have access to the forms.
+Once these are completed, either with or without guidance from another member of staff, the form will be given to the Head of School who will then carry out a full investigation of the student/young person's complaint.

-Concerns/complaints which come to a member of staff from other sources, should be passed immediately to the Head of School, who will inform the complainant of the action he/she proposes to take.
+Concerns/complaints, which come to a member of staff from other sources, should be passed immediately to the Head of School, who will inform the complainant of the action he/she proposes to take.

-The school will acknowledge informal complaints within 24 hours, and investigate and provide a response within 3 school days.
+The school will acknowledge informal complaints within 24 hours and investigate and provide a response within three school days.

-The informal stage will involve a meeting between the complainant and the Head of School and/or a member of the Senior Management Team (SMT).
+The informal stage will involve a meeting between the complainant and the Head of School and/or a member of the Senior Leadership Team (SLT).
 If the complaint is not resolved informally, it will be escalated to a formal complaint.

-Stage 2 Formal Procedure
+8.2 Stage 2 - Formal Procedure